4.8 out of 5 stars on G2 4.8 on G2 Trusted by 3k+ teams worldwide

 Another highly customizable ritual in waiting is a mainstay on teams that use HeyTaco.
 Taco Tuesdays are a time for remote employees to celebrate small wins, point out peers who champion company values, and gain an edge on the giving leaderboards.

 HeyTaco in particular works well for your asynchronous team because it’s very lightweight and won’t disrupt workflows.
 Moreover, it’s lighthearted.
 People like picking up little rituals that feel fun, informal, and low-stakes.
-The more effort they have to make, the greater the chance the experience can turn negative.

 6. Would-You-Rather Wednesday